John Constable: Early career

 In 1799, Constable persuaded his father to let him pursue a career in art, and Golding granted him a small allowance.
-Entering the Royal Academy Schools as a probationer, he attended life classes and anatomical dissections, and studied and copied old masters.
+Entering the Royal Academy Schools as a probationer, where he came under the tutelage of Joseph Farington, he attended life classes and anatomical dissections, and studied and copied old masters.
+Constable together with fellow Farington protégé, Samuel Lane worked closely with Farington to develop their own styles until Farington death in 1821.
 Among works that particularly inspired him during this period were paintings by Thomas Gainsborough, Claude Lorrain, Peter Paul Rubens, Annibale Carracci and Jacob van Ruisdael.
 He also read widely among poetry and sermons, and later proved a notably articulate artist.

 In 1802 he refused the position of drawing master at Great Marlow Military College (now Sandhurst), a move which Benjamin West (then master of the RA) counselled would mean the end of his career.
 In that year, Constable wrote a letter to John Dunthorne in which he spelled out his determination to become a professional landscape painter:

 For the last two years I have been running after pictures, and seeking the truth at second hand...
 I have not endeavoured to represent nature with the same elevation of mind with which I set out, but have rather tried to make my performances look like the work of other men...There is room enough for a natural painter.
 The great vice of the present day is bravura, an attempt to do something beyond the truth.